Kreidl/selfservice_multicloud/README.md

 ## Authentication
 For this a ldap statefulSet is deployed (see in authentication folder)<br/>
-define the LDAP Domain --> Admin password needs to be in secret
+define the LDAP Domain --> Admin password needs to be in secret<br/>
+Use your production ldap if you have one.<br/>
+Set the environment vars in the authentication service deployments to your production system